-A uniform, worldwide applicable measurement protocol is developed to carry out noise measurements on individual ships at berth.
-The aim of this protocol is to describe how to correctly measure ships in a uniform way.
-Based on the NEPTUNES protocol, it is possible to exchange and compare noise data from ships and to even label a ship based on its noise performance (see deliverable guidelines for noise labelling).
+During the NEPTUNES 1.0 project, a uniform, worldwide applicable measurement protocol was developed to carry out noise measurements on individual ships at berth.
+The aim of this protocol is to describe how to conduct measurements of noise emitted by berthed ships in a uniform way.
+Based on the NEPTUNES protocol, it is possible to exchange and compare noise data from vessels and to label a ship based on its noise performance (see guidelines for noise labeling).

 The protocol is based on the experiences and knowledge of multiple noise experts and consultants.
-To guarentee an adequate and objective quality of the results, the measurement protocol is verified by performing measurements in the participating ports.
-In this way we guarentee a protocol that can be used uniformly and compared and changed into a noise profile for the ship.
+Ensuring that the use of the protocol led to reliable, reproducible and usable results, a validation was done.
+By performing measurements in the participating ports. it was guaranteed that the protocol that can be used uniformly and compared and changed into a noise profile for the ship.

-Based on the protocol, the measurements shall be per¬formed on individual noise sources on board of the ships, and supplementary acoustic measurements at a certain distance from the respective vessels.
-The sound pressure measurements on board of the ship will be performed to identify the most dominant noise sources on a ship.
-Furthermore, the measurement results will give an overview of the sound power levels of the individual noise sources on board of the ship.
-Sound pressure level measurements at a certain distance from the ship will be per¬formed to obtain an overview of the overall noise emission of the ship.
-Moreover, the measurements at a distance should indicate if there is an explicit presence of low frequency noise and the measurements can be used to verify the sound emission measurements on board of the ship.
+Based on the protocol, the noise measurements shall be performed on individual noise sources on board of the ships, and if possible, supplementary noise measurements at a certain distance from the respective vessels.
+The sound pressure measurements onboard the ship will be performed to identify the most dominant noise sources of a ship.
+Furthermore, the measurement results will give an overview of the sound power levels of the individual noise sources on board of the vessel.
+Sound pressure level measurements at a certain distance from the ship will be performed to obtain an overview of the overall noise emission of the vessel.
+Moreover, the measurements at a distance should indicate if there is an explicit presence of low-frequency noise, and the measurements can be used to verify the sound emission measurements on board of the ship.

 Noise Label and Classification

 To obtain the typical noise performance of individual ships, the outcomes of the Measurement Protocol can be changed into a noise profile.
-In order to recieve your noise profile, or also called noise label, to see how the ship preforms compaired to other ships in our data base.
-Please contact email@example.com and send us your NEPTUNES Measurement Protocol in order to recieve the Noise Label.
-After receiving your measurement data he can give you insights on how the ship is preforming compared to other ships and their noise profiles.
+In order to receive your noise profile, or also called noise label, to see how the ship performs compared to other ships in our database.
+Please contact firstname.lastname@example.org and send us the detailed noise data obtained using the NEPTUNES Measurement Protocol.
+We will examine this data with other data already sent in, in a small benchmark so that the shipowners can compare the noise emission of their ship with others.
+The results of the benchmark will be published anonymized on this website.
+However, to receive a Noise Label, some part of the noise data and an acoustic report should be submitted by the shipowner to ESI, who is responsible for issuing the Noise Label.
+After receiving your measurement data, we will give you insight into how the ship is performing compared to other ships and their noise profiles.

 Best Practice Guide

-In order to exchange knowledge about measures to reduce the noise hindrance of ships, a Best Practice Guide is developed.
-This Guide includes not only the Best Practices, but also some background knowledge on noise sources, bottlenecks and other deliverables of NEPTUNES.
-The Best Practices are elaborated on how to implement the measure, what kind of noise reduction is expected, what the lessons were when using it etc.
+In order to exchange knowledge about measures to reduce the noise, the annoyance and nuisance of ships, a Best Practice Guide was developed.
+This Best Practice Guide includes not only the Best Practices, but also some background knowledge on noise sources, bottlenecks and the other deliverables of NEPTUNES.
+The Best Practices are elaborated on how to implement the measure, what kind of noise reduction can be expected, what the lessons were when using it previously etc.

-If you are interested to read about the Best Practices in order to see if it could be a suitable measure for you, please download our Best practice guide here.
+If you are interested to read about the Best Practices in order to see if it could be a suitable measure for you, please download the Best Practice Guide here.